akskumarnot/Project-Mutbi/README.md

    There are many people who are not able to find apt roomates at the end of the year for the comming year.
    Lets make a website/webapp that takes the interests / preferences of people as input and suggests them roomates.
    The site should also have a voting system to help people choose.
+   (web dev/design)

+8.An app for the CR's which takes their facebook,email credentials and helps him post the same notice on facebook and also email the same message(for those who are not on facebook).
+   (Andorid,Desktop)

+9. After earning credibility we can make an org page where we can also make applications on client request.
 ====================================================BUSINESS-PLAN=====================================================

 a.
 Title of the business (Company name), Individual/Team name(s).